ContractAutomataProject/CARE_Example/README.md

 An  earlier video tutorial for importing and executing the Alice and Bob example with CARE, also showing other features of CARE is available at https://youtu.be/Zq0KVUs9FqM.

+An executable jar for this example is also available in this page, the next video tutorial below also shows an execution of this example.

 ## Composition Service